-The financial statements for the year ended 31 August 2022 are shown on pages 19 to 28.
+The financial statements for the period ended 31 December 2023 are shown on pages 19 to 28.

-Although the Company was incorporated in 2016, the periods through to the current reporting year were mainly a research and development phase.
-More substantial operations commenced in 2021 and continued throughout the current year.
-The Company was still at a start-up phase during this year and the financial performance reflects this stage of the Company's development.
-The financial loss for the year of £576,545 (2021: £15,638) was in line with plans for the period.
-This reflects the costs incurred to build the team, operational infrastructure and capability of the Company in readiness for future growth.
+Although the Company was incorporated in 2016, the periods through to 2021 were mainly a research and development preoperational phase.
+More substantial operations commenced in 2021 following which the Company continued through its startup phase, and the financial performance for the period reflects this stage of the Company's development.
+The financial loss for the period of £2,571,143 (2022: £576,545) reflects the costs incurred to build the team, operational infrastructure and capability of the Company in readiness for future growth.

-The Company manages the operations of the separate plc company under a management services agreement.
-A fee for these management services is paid to the Company which is effectively a profit share of the net income generated by the completed financing transactions held in the plc company.
-In the year such income generated through this profit share increased to £55,498 (2021: £5,544) as the number of properties financed increased.
+The Company manages the operations of PLC under a management services agreement.
+A fee for these management services is paid to the Company, which is effectively a part of the net income generated by the completed finance transactions held in PLC.
+In the period, such income generated increased to £477,078 (2022: £55,498) as the number of properties financed increased.
 The Company also generates income through arrangement and administration fees.
-Total income for the year increased to £126,175 (2021: £59,350).
+Total income for the period increased to £719,751 (2022: £126,175).